aviart/gd-star-rating/trunk/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.6.0 =
+* Custom support for taxonomies in widgets and builder

 = 1.5.8 =
 * Russian and Ukrainian translations
 * New functions and options